-Clearly, CGF is one of the key benefits for stress that chlorella provides.
+CGF is one of the key benefits of stress that chlorella provides.
 But how else does chlorella measure up as a stress-supportive nutritional supplement?

-As it turns out, chlorella is one of the most complete and nutritionally supportive foods when it comes to stress and overall health and wellness.
+As it turns out, chlorella is one of the most complete and nutritionally supportive foods regarding stress and overall health and wellness.

 Lastly, this amazing green superfood contains twice the amount of protein per gram than a steak, which helps stabilize blood sugar levels to help prevent anxiety attacks and mood swings.